Quantum phase estimation using squeezed quasi-Bell states: Introduction

-In this work we investigate the adequacy, for phase estimation purposes, of interpolated quasi-Bell squeezed states, which are continuous-variable entangled states having squeezed coherent states $|\alpha,\xi\rangle$ as component states.
-It should be noted that, under more realistic conditions, if one considers external unwanted influences such as noise \cite{huelga97} or even a ``unitary disturbance" \cite{douglas14,pasquale13}, the accuracy of the estimation may be considerably degraded.
-Accordingly, we will analyze the phase estimation using quasi-Bell squeezed states also taking into account a linear unitary disturbance in the derivation of the QFI.
-Our manuscript is organized as follows: in Section 2 we present the calculations of the QFI and study the quantum phase estimation using quasi-Bell squeezed states.
-We first consider the ideal case and also investigate the effect of a linear disturbance.
-The role of entanglement in the phase estimation is also discussed in that Section.
-In Section 3 present our conclusions.
+where $\delta\hat{\phi} = \mathbb{E}\left[ \left( \hat{\phi} - \phi\right)^2 \right]$\footnote{Here $\mathbb{E}\left[\hat{\phi}\right] = \int \hat{\phi}(x) p(x,\phi)dx$ is the expectation value of the estimator $\hat{\phi}$, with $p(x,\phi)$ being the probability of observing $x$ given the parameter $\phi$.} is the variance of the estimator $\hat{\phi}$.
+This means that, the larger the QFI, the larger will be the precision in the estimation process.
+In addition to the fact that the QFI is a useful and well-established tool for parameter estimation, it also allows straightforward comparisons with previous findings, e.g., estimation schemes using squeezed, non-entangled states \cite{monras06,douglas14}, as well as other kinds of entangled probe states.
+We would like to remark that if one takes into account external unwanted influences such as noise \cite{huelga97} or even a ``unitary disturbance" \cite{douglas14,pasquale13}, the accuracy of the estimation may be considerably degraded.
+Hence, we will analyze the phase estimation using squeezed quasi-Bell states taking into account the effect of a linear unitary disturbance in the system.
+Besides, we will also discuss the destructive action of losses in the estimation process using quasi-Bell states, by computing an upper bound for the QFI in the presence of a dissipative environment.
+Our manuscript is organized as follows: in Section 2 we present the calculations of the QFI and study the quantum phase estimation using squeezed quasi-Bell states, and discuss the roles of entanglement and squeezing in the ideal case.
+Subsequently, we investigate the effect of a linear disturbance and also calculate an upper bound for the QFI in the case of having losses.
+In Section 3 we present our conclusions.